XcalableMP/manual/en/tutorial-local.rst

      b(3:5) = a(1:3)[2]
    end if

-In the above program, XMP/C gets a[0:3] from image 1 and store them on b[3:3] of image 0.
+In the above program, XMP/C gets a[0:3] from image 1 and stores them on b[3:3] of image 0.
-XMP/Fortran gets a(1:3) from image 2 and store them on b(3:5) of image 1.
+XMP/Fortran gets a(1:3) from image 2 and stores them on b(3:5) of image 1.
 The following figure illustrates Coarray get communication.

 .. image:: ../img/tutorial-local/get.png